 The U.S. Government’s massive one-day debt increase had a profound impact on the amount of money it will have to fork over just to service its interest payment.
 On Friday, Sept 9th, the U.S. Treasury increased the total debt by a stunning $318 billion.
 Thus, the total U.S. Government debt increased from $19.84 trillion on Thursday to $20.16 trillion on Friday.

 We must remember when the U.S. Treasury adds more debt to its balance sheet; the government is now obligated to pay additional funds to service the interest on that debt.
 So, each increase in U.S. Government debt, comes with it, an increase in its debt service payment.

 However, the U.S. Government has been able to control the rise in its annual interest payments by pushing the interest rate lower.
 For example, the average interest rate on U.S. Treasury debt in 2000 was 6.4% versus 2.2% currently.
 If we look at the chart below, we can see how the interest rate has declined as U.S. Government debt increased:

-The RED DOLLAR bars represent total U.S. Government debt in billions of Dollars, while the WHITE LINE shows the annual average debt service interest rate.
-We can plainly see that total U.S. debt has nearly quadrupled from $5.6 trillion in 2000 to $20.1 trillion in 2017.
+The RED DOLLAR bars represent the total U.S. Government debt in billions of Dollars, while the WHITE LINE shows the annual average debt service interest rate.
+We can see that total U.S. debt has nearly quadrupled from $5.6 trillion in 2000 to $20.1 trillion in 2017.

 NOTE: I arrived at the average interest rate percentage figures by dividing the annual interest payments by the total outstanding debt.